hughmancoder/Automated_Hvf_Grading/README.md

 - [x] implement a more intuitive drop down filter for right and left eye
 - [ ] absolutely all user object variables displayed on GUI output
 - [ ] integrate parallel joblib up to 7 jobs for parallel processor for 8 core cpu
+- [ ] filter by eye left and right integration

 Fix the following library aspects:
 Error: ght unable to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_GHT'